okta/odyssey/packages/docs/components/toast.md

 Toasts may be triggered by different types of events, but they are always transient.
 With this in mind, Toasts should not include any interactive or long-form content.

 The Toast pen will take care of positioning and layout automatically.
-Toasts will appear in the bottom-right corner above all other content.
+Toasts will appear in the bottom, ending corner above all other content.

 If multiple Toasts are triggered in a short time, they will stack in order of appearance.
 For visual consistency, Toasts will resize to match the largest Toast visible.